sharma0611/MLfromscratch/README.md

-# ML from scratch
+## Abstract

-This repository has implementations & analysis on popular machine learning methods.
+This repository has implementations & analysis on some popular machine learning methods.

 Libraries: